110Percent/lane-detection-keeping/notes/Various Notes/Proposal.md

 - Neural Networks / ML is too complicated - Detection, K&C
 	- Fall back to algorithmic approach
+- Hardware risks
+	- Too expensive?
+	- Incompatible with other components?
+	- Explore alternatives to hardware to suit constraints
+	- Software should also play well with hardware restrictions
 - Scope Creep
 	- Tight organisation of tasks; have it as organised as possible before starting
 	- **Review tasks regularly to reassess deadlines realistically**